octagonbuilds/octagonbuilds/README.md

 Introduction 💁‍♂️

 Hello, I am Octagon 😊, an inspiring game developer 🎮 and cyber security analyst 🧑‍💻.
-I do love computers 🖥️ and have recebtly fell back in love with programming 💻.
+I do love computers 🖥️ and have recently fell back in love with programming 💻.

 As of right now, I am currently in university 🎓 studying cyber security 🧑‍💻 and currently putting my focus on game development 🎮 and uni 🎓.